Scanning

 Limitations and Resource Usage

-Both the Malware and Catalogers will impact analysis/scanning time, and this time will depend on the size and number of files the image contains.
-Anchore supports sources.
-However, sources currently need to be analyzed with Syft and not AnchoreCTL.
-Syft does not currently support catalogers or malware checks.
+Malware scanning will impact analysis/scanning time, and this time will depend on the size and number of files the image contains.
+Anchore Enterprise supports sources, however, sources currently need to be analyzed with Syft and not AnchoreCTL.
+Syft does not currently support malware checks.
 Where possible, and use case depending, you should offload to Distributed Scanning/Analysis to reduce analyzer compute load on your central Anchore Deployment.

 Running extra catalogers will require more resources and time to perform analysis of images.
 Please take this into consideration when enabling and defining your regexp values.
 This can be controlled by limiting the search with MAXFILESIZE to limit the search to large and/or very small files.